armatita/simdist/README.md

 ![alt tag](/ART/simdist.png?raw=true)

+<h2>Information for users</h2>
+Check documentation folder to see a pdf file with some guidelines on how to use this software.

 <h2>Information for developers</h2>
 simdist.py is both the code for gui file and the main script for this software.
 There's also cerena_file_utils.py, a small module I've created for GEOMS2 to open several different kinds of file formats.